lvzxr/apb-reloaded/README.md

 - You may experience large stutters on the respawn screen after a long time of being alive due to this now being when the garbage dump will happen

 > [!IMPORTANT]
-> If you find yourself frozen on the respawn screen for an extended period of time and either your team or the enemy progresses to the next stage of a mission you will not be able to see the new objective(s) when you respawn, this is a bug and there is no way around it without re-enabling garbage collection.
+> If you find yourself frozen on the respawn screen for an extended period of time and either your team or the enemy progresses to the next stage of a mission you will not be able to see the new objective(s) when you respawn.
+This can also cause you to have ghost respawn circles appear on the map that when clicked do nothing.
+These bugs have no fixes without re-enabling garbage collection.

 # Misc

-> [!NOTE]
+> [!IMPORTANT]
 > If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame.

 > [!NOTE]
 > If you would like to have no login screen (character creation unavailable) then go to `APBGame/Config/DefaultEngine` and set both `Map` and `LocalMap` to `UIDistrict_DistrictSelect.apb` then save.

-> [!IMPORTANT]
-> If you are using the GC Off files and want to go and modify your outfits/character/vehicle then go to `Engine/Config/BaseEngine.ini`, set `TimeBetweenPurgingPendingKillObjects` to `60`, restart the game and then once you're done designing set this back to `0` and restart your game again to continue having no stuttering during fights.

 # Command Changes (If using localization)